aal89/gpt4-multi-agent-test-engineer/README.md

 ### What is it?
 The GPT-4 Multi-Agent Test Engineer is a sophisticated testing assistant designed to generate test cases, scripts, and scenarios for a wide range of applications and software systems.

+### Cost Awareness

+It's crucial to be aware of the potential costs associated with using the OpenAI API, as costs can accumulate based on usage.
+While the GPT-4 Multi-Agent Test Engineer offers powerful testing capabilities, it's essential to keep an eye on your API usage to manage expenses effectively.

 ### Features
 - 🧠 Powered by GPT-4: Harness the advanced natural language processing capabilities of GPT-4.
 - 🤝 Multi-Agent Collaboration: Collaborate with multiple test agents for comprehensive testing coverage.
-- 📜 Test Script Generation: Automatically generate test scripts for your applications.
+- 📜 Test Script Generation: Automatically generate tests for your applications.
-- 🎯 Test Scenario Creation: Create complex test scenarios with ease.
+- 🎯 Specific: By implementing a highly specialized Multi-Agent approach, we aim to keep costs significantly lower compared to requesting the same task from AutoGPT or BabyAGI.
 - 🚦 Test Automation: Seamlessly integrate with test automation frameworks.
-- 📊 Test Reporting: Generate detailed test reports for analysis.
 - 📦 Customizable: Tailor the test engineer to your specific testing needs.

 ## 🚀 Getting Started